 - Update the software and hardware of your mobile from time to time.

-- If any organization has encountered the attack, the authority can train employees to deal with such situations.
+- If any organization has encountered an attack, the authority can train employees to deal with such situations.
 They can even launch a policy over mobile phones.
 This should benefit the organization.

 - Don’t respond to suspicious text messages or voicemails.